 G-lish also decided to plant one tree for every basket produced, inspired by Wangari Maathai’s Greenbelt Movement.
-To date this is 718 trees: neem, mango, moringa, cashew and mahogany.
+To date over 900 trees have been planted: neem, mango, moringa, cashew and mahogany.
+Read more about our environmental and social impact.

 This is the dry season, when the first crop of Bolga baskets were produced using plastic and cloth, as you can see here.